osowsky/pyConics/README.md

     if ( CFigure.is_interactive() ):
         input( 'Press any key to continue...' )

-    # Get the list of CAxes classes for the 1x1 grid.
+    # Get the tuple of CAxes classes for the 1x1 grid.
-    ax: list[ CAxes ] = f1.axes
+    ax = f1.axes

     # Get the pyPlot's axes.
     pp_ax = ax[ 0 ].get_pyplot_axes()